RikaGoldberg/quartzv4/content/_index.md

 ## 💀 About me
 In the Fall of 2020, I read a book that changed my life.
-[Thinking in Systems](notes/Thinking%20in%20Systems.md) by [Donella Meadows](/notes/Donella%20Meadows.md) has not only been a great companion during the pandemic, but it has also shaped my thinking about crypto and [DAOs](/notes/YODA.md)
+[Book Thinking in Systems](quartz/content/notes/Book%20Thinking%20in%20Systems.md) by [Donella Meadows](/notes/Donella%20Meadows.md) has not only been a great companion during the pandemic, but it has also shaped my thinking about crypto and [DAOs](/notes/DAO.md)

 Another book that changed my life is [Transcend The New Science of Self Actualization](/notes/Transcend%20The%20New%20Science%20of%20Self%20Actualization.md) by the psychologist [Scott Barry Kaufman](/notes/Scott%20Barry%20Kaufman.md).
 Drawing from the teachings of Abraham Maslow, Scott dives into how each one of us can reach our true potential.